gayatri-p786/ChatDB-gvp/README.md

 - 📋 **Natural Language to SQL**: Input natural language queries and watch them transform into SQL statements.
 - 📊 **Query Execution**: Run both system-generated and user-defined queries directly on a MySQL database.
 - 🔄 **Dynamic Query Generation**: Learn by example as ChatDB provides randomly generated SQL queries with diverse query constructs.
-- 📂 **CSV Upload**: Easily upload datasets in CSV format, and ChatDB will handle parsing and storage in MySQL.
+- 📂 **CSV/Excel Upload**: Easily upload datasets in CSV format, and ChatDB will handle parsing and storage in MySQL.
 - 🎓 **Interactive CLI**: No need for a web app — everything is accessible directly from your terminal.

 ---